A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 - Material: Brass

-The high arc faucet has been around a long time.
-You will find there are a wide variety of finishes and styles available.
+The high-arc faucet is commonly used for undermount sinks, but there are also models available for vessel sinks with a wide variety of styles and finishes.
 For vessel sinks, they generally only have a single handle that is made at or near the top of the faucet.
 This is because the vessel sink extends several inches above the vanity deck, and you wouldn’t be able to reach the handle if it were mounted like a typical undermount sink and faucet.

 - 1.5 GPM Max at 60 PSI